 The regulatory body recommended reassessing the capacity of the drainage systems (five separate networks at Doel, separate networks per unit at Tihange), using a detailed hydrodynamic model in order to cover both short-duration heavy rains and long-lasting rains.

 At Doel, the licensee finalized its revaluation of the impact of heavy rains in 2014 and concluded that the site is satisfactorily protected against the potential impact of heavy rains.

-At Tihange, the licensee finalized the evaluation of the potential impact of heavy rains on the site and concluded that important improvements of the sewer systems have to be realized.
-The proposed improvements has been presented to the regulatory body in 2014 and 2015 and should be completed in early 2016 by the licensee.
-These improvements mainly consists of deviating the underground municipal sewers that currently cross beneath the site of Tihange in order to avoid a flooding internal to the site by sewer overflow.
-This action suffers some additional delays due to the administrative complexity for obtaining the necessary permits for the deviation and the construction of a new sewer and the modifications of the discharge points of the Tihange site in the Meuse river.
+At Tihange, the licensee performed in 2016 major improvements in order to avoid a flooding internal to the site by sewer overflow.
+These improvements mainly consist of deviating the underground municipal sewers that were crossing beneath the site of Tihange.
+Important delays occured due to the administrative complexity for obtaining the necessary environmental permits for the deviation and the construction of a new sewer and the modifications of the discharge points of the Tihange site in the Meuse river.